Sue Barrow

 About Me

-Cardiff was my birthplace and it’s where I've lived most of my life.
-There are so many open spaces to explore - the Taff Trail, Bute Park, the Ridgeway.
-And Caerphilly just up the road, with its ancient castle and mountain top views over the Valleys.
+Cardiff was my birthplace… and it’s where I've lived for most of my life.
+There is no end of open spaces to explore - the Taff Trail, Bute Park, the Ridgeway.
+And then Caerphilly just up the road, with its ancient castle and mountain top views over the Valleys.

-I’ve loved writing stories for as long as I can remember.
-Though I cringe now reading any of my early efforts!
-Boarding school antics and horse riding adventures - all inspired by the books I enjoyed reading as a child.
+I can’t remember a time when I wasn’t writing stories.
+Though I cringe now reading over my early efforts!
+Boarding school antics and horse riding adventures - all inspired by the books I buried myself in as a child.

 When I left school I studied for a history degree in London.
-It turned out to be an excellent choice and later led to writing two local history books for children.
+It turned out to be an excellent choice especially when I was asked to write two local history books for children.

 These days I prefer writing contemporary fiction for teens and the challenging, real-life situations they often find themselves in.